This post is a paid partnership with Naturacentric. All opinions expressed are my own.

 - Top with raspberries and refrigerate for 4 hours.

-- Meanwhile add frozen raspberries and 1 tbsp rose cardamom honey to a small saucepan and bring to a simmer.
+- Meanwhile add frozen raspberries and 1 tablespoon rose cardamom honey to a small saucepan and bring to a simmer.
 Mix regularly until the mixture becomes smooth and is fully incorporated.

 - Strain mixture until you have a smooth puree.